Time-dependent queue length distribution in queues fed by $K$ customers in a finite interval: Introduction

 We also note that similar models have been considered in the context of analyzing strategic customer behavior in queues, where $K$ customers probabilistically choose their arrival times based on prior information.
 In \cite{Glazer1983, Haviv2015}, a game-theoretic analysis of customer arrival times over a finite time interval is presented, referring to the model as the ?/M/$1$ queue.
+We refer the reader to \cite{Haviv2021} for a survey on strategic customer behavior, where Example 1 explains the relationship between the CTBP/M/1 and the M${}_t$/M/1 queues.

 Although the arrival process considered in this paper has been called by various names, the CTBP seems to be one of the most suitable terms for accurately describing its characteristics.
 Specifically, the number of arrivals in a given interval follows a binomial distribution, as shown in (\ref{eq:CTBP-A-t0-t1}), which closely resembles the relationship between the Poisson process and the Poisson distribution.